 Order online or by calling (816) 233-7003.

-Please note: all preordered catalogues will be available for in-person pick-up after April 15 at the AKMA Gift Shop.
-The Gift Shop is open during museum hours: Tues-Fri 10 am to 4 pm, Sat & Sun 1 – 4 pm.
+The Museum Store is open during museum hours: Tues-Fri 10 am to 4 pm, Sat & Sun 1 – 4 pm.